 Snap Ad Specifications & Guidelines

-You should start out with an image or video campaign because they are the easier to get up and running.
-Plus it gives you a chance to learn the ad platform without picking an advanced creative ad format like lens ads.
+You should start out with an image or video campaign because they are easier to get up and running.
+Plus, it gives you a chance to learn the ad platform without picking an advanced creative ad format like lens ads.

 Single Image & Video Ad Creative Best Practices